Worksheet 6

 There are almost 500 observations, so you can certainly justify something like 8–10 bins.
 There is actually a bit of extra shape here that 10 bins helps you see (that maybe-extra-peak around 0.10mm); the guiding principle is that if there are more details of shape that you want to convey, you’ll need more bins that you would if everything were nicely bell-shaped.
 I discuss that funky shape in an Extra.

-Your other option here, now that you’ve seen it in class, is a normal quantile plot.
+Your other option here is a normal quantile plot.
 For this, you need to say why specifically normality is of interest to you here.
 You can do that by looking ahead and seeing that you will be doing a sign test, and at that point you realize the data are probably going to be non-normal, so that normality is a concern here.
 Or, more simply, you can say that the distribution of thicknesses being normal (or not) will tell you which test to do (a one-sample \(t\) or a sign test).
 This is why I asked you for a brief justification: you should be choosing a normal quantile plot because what matters to you is whether or not the data values have a normal distribution:

 ggplot(stamp, aes(sample = Thickness)) + stat_qq() + stat_qq_line()